JuBiotech/MooViE/README.md

 The Multi-objective optimization Visualization Engine (MooViE) is developed at the Institute of Bio- and Geosciences 1 (IBG-1) of the Forschungszentrum Jülich.
 MooViE is an easy-to-use tool to display multidimensional data.
-It is designed for pareto optima with up to eight optimization criteria
+It is designed for pareto optima with up to eight optimization criteria.

 MooViE comes with a simple graphical user interface that allows the user to interactively change which data is displayed and configure the style.